testdouble/suture/README.md

   * `Suture.create`, when `fallback_on_error` is enabled, will allow expected
     errors raised by the `new` path to propogate, as opposed to logging & rescuing them before calling the `old` path as a fallback
-  * Additionally, `Suture.verify` can be passed `expected_error_types` to squelch
-    warning logs that result from unexpectedly raised errors

 * _disable_ - (Default: false) - when enabled, Suture will attempt to revert to the original behavior of the `old` path and take no special action.
 Useful in